PhilMele/M2Project/readme.md

 ## 3. Features <a name="features"></a>

    ### 3.1 Hero Customisation <a name="hero-customisaion"></a>
-    The customisation is handled in the front end through `.first-screen-div`.
+ The customisation is handled in the front end through .first-screen-div.

  It contains an input field prompting the user to select the name of their hero, and 2 radio buttons for the user to select the avatar of their hero.

  Both input field and radio buttons are required.

-    Validation (mentioned <p>)

-    Function

-    Bug with validation html5 not working.
+ When both mandatory element are filled, the user can click on "Create Hero" which is triggered by `createHero()`

+ This function checks if the hero has been given a name and an avatar has been selected.

+ If it returns true, the game starts and `screenTwoGeneral()` is triggered. `.first-screen-div` is hidden and `.second-screen-div` is displayed.

+ Note: the display management of the transition between `.first-screen-div` and `.second-screen-div` is handled through  `updateScreen()`.

+ If  `createHero()` returns false, the user will be prompted with a message displayed through `#name-alert` asking the user to enter the name of their hero before progressing.

+ Note: the use of `required` attribute is not possible as the hero creation section is not a form and therefore html5 would not ask the user to populate the missing field.

+ The radio button has a default choice selected, so no error could be generated from this section.

    ### 3.2 Dialogue with Non Playing Characters (NPC) <a name="dialogue-with-npc"></a>
    ..